AdaCore/gnatstudio/docs/users_guide/environment.rst

 .. index:: CSS

 :file:`$HOME/.gps/gps.css`
   Configuration and theme file for gtk.
-This file can be change specific aspects of the look of GPS.
+This file can change specific aspects of the look of GPS.
 Its contents overrides any other style information set by your default gtk+ theme (as selected in the Preferences dialog) and GPS's :file:`prefix/share/gps/gps.css` file.

 :file:`$HOME/.gps/perspectives6.xml`
-  Desktop file in XML format (using the menu :menuselection:`File --> Save More --> Desktop`), loaded automatically if found.
+  Desktop file in XML format (using the menu :menuselection:`File --> Save More --> Desktop`).
+It is loaded automatically if found.

 :file:`$HOME/.gps/locations.xml`
-  This file contains the list of locations that GPS has previously edited.
+  This file contains the list of locations that GPS previously edited.
 It corresponds to the history navigation (:menuselection:`Navigate --> Back` and :menuselection:`Navigate --> Forward`)

 :file:`$HOME/.gps/properties.xml`